Onorable-e/Hotel-Bookings/README.md

 The date table was created from the 'Arrival_date' column using DAX.

 ### Relationships
-A one-to-many relationship between the fact table and the dimension tables was created.
+A star schema was designed leading to a one-to-many relationship between the fact table and the dimension tables.

 ![Data modelling and relationship](https://github.com/Onorable-e/Hotel-Bookings/assets/139487541/53bf7370-89cb-40e2-b776-1d6115b122a5)